The Vietnam War

 In May 1969 Australian Keith Payne was leading a mobile strike force when the North Vietnamese Army (NVA) attacked from three directions.
 What followed was to put Payne into the select band of men who have earned the Victoria Cross and survived.

-Born in Queensland in August 1933, Payne became an apprentice tradesman after leaving school prior to joining the army in 1951.
-He subsequently served in Korea and Malaya before being appointed to the elite Australian Army Training Team Vietnam (AATTV) in February 1969.
+Born in Queensland in August 1933, Payne became an apprentice tradesman after leaving school.
+He subsequently joined the Army in 1951 and served in Korea and Malaya before being appointed to the elite Australian Army Training Team Vietnam (AATTV) in February 1969.

-With night falling Payne rushed back into enemy territory to search for survivors.
-Evading the Communist’s fire, he spent three hours rescuing forty men who’d been wounded or stranded during the initial attack.
-He then oversaw the evacuation of the soldiers, which included four Americans, and though undoubtedly hurt and exhausted he refused to leave until all the wounded had departed.
+With night falling, Payne rushed back alone into enemy territory to search for survivors.
+Evading the Communist’s fire, the 35-year old Australian spent three hours rescuing forty men who’d been wounded or stranded during the initial attack.
+Despite the danger, his injuries and undoubted fatigue, he successfully led the party, which included a wounded American advisor, back behind the defensive perimeter and on to the battalion base, arriving at 3am.

 After Vietnam Payne was posted to the Royal Military College of Australia as an instructor, before retiring from the Army in 1975.